Fishing regulations for the river Orkla and tributaries for 2018

 § 9 Violation of regulations.

-A violation of these rules are punishable according to the Norwegian law on anadromous and freshwater fish species.
-Violation of the rules can lead to a fee or a police report.
-Fishing cannot be continued before fee is paid.
-The fee for lack of disinfection license, lack of catch report and violation of tackle rules is NOK 3000,-.
-Anglers who do not comply with the quota regulation will be fined NOK 6000,-.
-In addition, anglers who do not comply with the quota regulation will not be allowed a fishing license in 2015 and 2016 in any of the rivers Gaula, Orkla, Stjørdalselva, Verdalselva.
-The landowner, the fishing operator or the place where the license is sold, have a duty to make sure that the angler know these rules, has paid the national fish license and have a valid disinfection license before issuing the license
+Violation of these regulations as well as assisting someone violating rules are punishable.
+Violation of the regulations can lead to a fee, exclusion from the river and/or a police report.
+Fishing can not be continued before fee is paid.
+The fee for lack of disinfection license, lack of catch report and violation of tackle regulations is NOK 3000,-.
+Anglers who do not comply with the quota regulation or assist others who do not comply with quota regulations will be fined NOK 6000,-.
+In addition, anglers who do not comply with the quota regulation or behave unacceptable , will not be allowed a fishing licence for two years in any of the rivers Gaula, Orkla, Stjørdalselva, and Verdalselva.
+In aggravating circumstances, exclusion can be extended for a longer period of time.
+The angler subject to exclusion is personally responsible for giving up fishing for the exclusion period.
+Violation of this will lead to an extension of the exclusion period.

 § 9 Come to force